-- Price/NAV increases from 0.97 to 1.003 (Singapore Overall REIT sector at FAIR value now)
+- Price/NAV increases from 0.99 to 1.02 (Singapore Overall REIT sector is at fair value now).

 Disclaimer: The above table is best used for “screening and shortlisting only”.
 It is NOT for investing (Buy / Sell) decision.
 To learn how to use the table and make investing decision, Sign up next REIT Investing Seminar here to learn how to choose a fundamentally strong REIT for long term investing for passive income generation.

 Fundamentally the whole Singapore REITs is at its fair value in average.
 There are also sign of recovery in Office and Hospitality sectors where the quarterly DPU has started to increase again.
 See Office Sector Bubble Charts and Hospitality Sector Bubble Charts here.